ray-project/ray/doc/source/ray-core/fault_tolerance/gcs.rst

 - Worker node registration.
 - Worker process creation.

-But the running Ray tasks and actors remain alive and any existing objects will continue to be available.
+However, running Ray tasks and actors remain alive and any existing objects will continue to be available.

 Setting up Redis
 ----------------